Tarana Burke: Career

 An activist since 1989, Burke moved to Selma, Alabama, in the late 1990s after graduating college.

 After working with survivors of sexual violence, Burke developed the nonprofit "Just Be Inc" in 2003, which was an all-girls program for Black girls aged 12 to 18.
 In 2006, Burke founded the MeToo movement and began using the phrase "Me Too" to raise awareness of the pervasiveness of sexual abuse and assault in society.

 In 2008, she moved to Philadelphia and worked at Art Sanctuary Philadelphia and other non-profits.
 She was a consultant for the 2014 Hollywood movie Selma, based on the 1965 Selma to Montgomery voting rights marches led by James Bevel, Hosea Williams, Martin Luther King Jr. and John Lewis.

 Burke was a senior director at Girls for Gender Equity.
 Burke is a featured speaker at numerous public events across the country.
 Burke published two instant New York Times Best Sellers: You Are Your Best Thing: Vulnerability, Shame Resilience, and the Black Experience (co-authored with Brené Brown for Random House, April 2021) and Unbound: My Story of Liberation and the Birth of the Me Too Movement (Flatiron Books, September 2021).
+She is currently the Co-Founder and Chief Vision Officer for me too.
+International.